derekstringer/whereball/FILTERS_DIALOGS_AND_CONFIRMATIONS.md

 ---

-## I. SPORT UNFOLLOW CONFIRMATION DIALOG
+## I. SPORT UNFOLLOW CONFIRMATION DIALOG (HIERARCHICAL CASCADE)

 ### Scenario
-When user taps the star (unfollow) on a sport like **Tennis**, and they have followed teams within that sport (e.g., Borg, Lendl, Williams), show a graceful confirmation.
+When user taps the star (unfollow) on a sport like **Tennis**, and they have followed teams within that sport (e.g., Borg, Lendl, Williams), show a confirmation that explains the cascade.

 ### Dialog Content